colossus06/Cloud-Functions-GCP-CLI-SDK/README.md

 ## Deploy your function

-Deploy the function to a pub/sub topic named h`ello_world`, replacing [BUCKET_NAME] with the name of your bucket:
+Deploy the function to a pub/sub topic named `hello_world`, replacing [BUCKET_NAME] with the name of your bucket:

 ```
 gcloud functions deploy helloWorld \